 The reform of western Christianity in the sixteenth and seventeenth centuries as Europe moved from the medieval to the modern world.
-Special attention will be paid to significant figures such as Luther, Calvin, and

-Ignatius Loyola.
-Prerequisites: (HIST-101 and HIST-190) and (RELG-101 or 121 or 141 or 181).
-(ATTR: ARTS, HEUR, HMEU, CFH, PHN) (Same as RELG-301)
+Special attention will be paid to significant figures such as Luther, Calvin, and Ignatius Loyola.
+Prerequisites: (Any HIST 100-level course.) and (RELG-101 or 121 or 141 or 181).
+(ATTR: ARTS, CFH, HEUR, HMEU, MRST, PNH, RSHS) (Same as RELG-301)